emberjs/rfcs/text/0617-rfc-stages.md

 - An optional note at the top that summarizes minor adjustments to the RFC design, at the time that the RFC's work became available for general use.
 This note can be very brief, and link out to other resources like a blog post.
 For example, an update might simply say "See `<blog post>` for more information about this feature."
 This note is not intended to be updated across time.
 - Updating any part of the RFC prose, in order to keep a written record of the changes and rationale.

-These edits are reviewed and merged by the relevant core team.
 Today, these types of changes do happen.
 We just don't write them down.
 So, merge criteria should be very loose.

 Major changes should have a new RFC.
 The old RFC is later marked "Discontinued" when the replacement is merged.

-### How this applies to non-code RFCs

-Ember's RFC process can be used for process and work plans that are not about code.
-Some examples include Roadmap RFCs, this RFC itself, and changes to learning resources.

-When such an RFC is a Candidate for Release, the work should be shipped as described, and the result should presented to the teams with the intent of gathering feedback about whether anything is missing.
-If there is agreement that the work is complete, the RFC may be marked "Released" and a date is provided instead of a version.

 ### Changes to RFC meta